tammycwong/tammycwong/README.md

 <br>
 💻  Working on a neopets reboot application
 <br>
-🧑‍🤝‍🧑 Looking to collaborate on more open source projects
+🧑‍🤝‍🧑 Looking to collaborate on projects
 <br>
 <br>